michaelgbenle/rateApp/README.md

 ### Environment Variables
 1. `PORT` - This is the port the application will run on
-2. `MONGO_URL` - This is the url of the mongo database
+2. `DATABASE_URL` - This is the url of the mongo database
 3. `BASE_URL` - This is the rate endpoint url above
 4. `JWT_SECRET` - This is the secret used to generate jwt token